- Home

 Get expert mortgage advice*

-Looking to discuss your mortgage options?
-Rest Less members can book a free mortgage consultation from Fidelius.
+If you’re looking for expert mortgage advice, you can get a free consultation with an independent mortgage adviser at Fidelius.
 Speak with a qualified, FCA-regulated, independent mortgage adviser you can trust.
-Rated 4.7/5 on VouchedFor from over 1,000 reviews.
+Rated 4.7/5 on Vouchedfor from over 2,600 reviews.

 What are the different types of mortgage?

 Now that the mortgage market is opening up and there is a record number of mortgage products to choose from, it’s worth familiarising yourself with the different types of mortgages so you can make the best choice for your finances.
-For a more in-depth explanation of the various types of mortgages, check out our guides Different types of mortgages explained and Should I go for a fixed or variable rate mortgage?.
+For a more in-depth explanation of the various types of mortgages, check out our guides Different types of mortgages explained and Should I go for a fixed or variable rate mortgage?

 Fixed rate mortgages